Ormside railway station

 Ormside railway station was a station at Ormside, England, on the Midland Railway Settle-Carlisle Line.
 It was located 33+1/4 mi south of Carlisle.

 Station

 Original proposals suggested a Station at Asby, the next parish south of Ormside.
 Later representation from local landowners resulted in the site being moved to this location.
-It was closed by the British Transport Commission on 2 June 1952 and the platforms subsequently demolished - the station building has however survived and is used as an education centre, whilst the line remains in use for both freight & passenger traffic.
+It was closed by the British Transport Commission on 2 June 1952 and the platforms subsequently demolished - the station building has however survived and is used as an education centre, whilst the line remains in use for both freight and passenger traffic.